 - How long ago the accident occurred

-The Code is also now accompanied by a Guide for Case Managers who become involved in the higher value more complex injury cases.
+Case Managers are involved in the higher value more complex injury cases.
 They are independently appointed under the Code and usually have a background of nursing or occupational therapy.